mohamuhsin/CodeyOverflow-Forum/README.md

 **1.** Take a look at the files provided for this project.

-There is a file named commentData.js which contains an array of comment objects with profileImg, username, and comment as its properties.
+There is a file named `commentData.js` which contains an array of comment objects with `profileImg`, `username`, and comment as its properties.
 You will use this to populate the comments on the forum.

 Your comment section will be composed of Card components, which will be comprised of smaller Header and Body child components.

-Next, App.js will contain the top-level component.
-The data in commentData.js will be retrieved in App.js and flow downward from App to Card to Header and Body.
+Next, `App.js` will contain the top-level component.
+The data in `commentData.js` will be retrieved in `App.js` and flow downward from `App` to `Card` to `Header` and `Body`.

-index.js will render the App component. style.css and index.html handle the markup and styling of the forum.
+`index.js` will render the App component. style.css and index.html handle the markup and styling of the forum.

 Once you feel comfortable with the structure of this application, move on to the next Task.

 **2.** Let’s start with the smallest component, the Body.
 The Body is responsible for showing the comments that users have written.
 It will work with the comment property of our passed-down comments object extracted from commentData.js.

-Open up Body.js and define your Body component.
+Open up `Body.js` and define your Body component.

 This component should receive props.
 This props object contains all of the data on our comment, such as the username, profile image, and comment, but the Body works specifically with only the comment property.

 Have the component return a `<p>` element that contains the comment property from props.

+**3.**
+Export the Body component after its function definition so that it can be imported and used in `Card.js`.